 We’ve been working with the local businesses in Provo to provide for you food discounts when you show your access pass.
 A full list of locations available for discounts will be made available to you upon check-in.

 Q&A’s – In-Person & Virtual

-VIRTUAL Q&A’s: Due to there being so many time zones and nations to consider for the Q&A’s, making it impossible to do them live, we will be getting pre-recorded Q&A’s from the filmmakers (due Friday, October 14th) and put them with their respective blocks online for the virtual fest.
+VIRTUAL Q&A’s: Due to there being so many time zones and nations to consider for the Q&A’s, making it impossible to do them live, we will be getting pre-recorded Q&A’s from the filmmakers (due Friday, October 13th) and put them with their respective blocks online for the virtual festival on EO.
 We’ll keep these Q&A’s though for a future FilmQuest YouTube channel we’re launching later this year so they can be seen forever!

 Most of the press “attending” the festival will be doing so virtually.
-While we’re finalizing this press list available at the festival and virtually, they’ll be doing interviews, reviewing films, and taking red carpet photos when able.
+While we’re finalizing this press list of those who will be available at the festival in-person and virtually, they’ll be doing interviews, reviewing films, and taking red carpet photos when able.

-Virtual press will be watching your films from afar, writing reviews, and also reaching out to you at their discretion for interviews and/or additional information.
+Virtual press will be watching your films from afar on the EO App, writing reviews, and also reaching out to you at their discretion for interviews and/or additional information.

 Awards, Closing Night Awards Show & Red Carpets

 One of the most fun experiences at any fest are the awards.
 Let’s be honest – everyone wants one!
 We provide an audio-visual event, that highlights the winners while giving due praise to all the filmmakers.